Drying Your Hair With a T-Shirt Is the Secret to Healthier HairMay 05, 2022

 How to Dry Your Hair With a T-Shirt

 Instead of drying your hair with a towel post-shower, swap it for a cotton T-shirt.
 “When hair is wet, it becomes weaker and softer,” explains hairstylist Isabella Vázquez.
 “If we use a regular towel to dry it, the grooves of the towel become aggressors to the cuticle of the hair.
 Towels absorb all the moisture from our hair when what we want to do is absorb the excess water without stripping it of the moisture that helps the hair from becoming frizzy.”

 So why a cotton shirt, you ask?
 Vázquez says the T-shirt will absorb excess water while preventing frizz.
-“Because T-shirts do not have the rough grooves of a towel, the flat surface allows water to sink in and slides over the hair instead of roughing it up.”
+“Because T-shirts do not have rough grooves like a towel, the flat surface allows water to sink in and slides over the hair instead of roughing it up.”

 Another great alternative to using a regular towel is a microfiber towel.
-We like the NuMe Microfiber Hair Wrap because it’s lightweight and will give you the same smoothing benefits as a T-shirt.
-This drying method works especially well for curly-haired people who are all too familiar with frizzy hair fiascos.
+We like the Turbie Twist Microfiber Towel Wrap because it’s lightweight and will give you the same smoothing benefits as a T-shirt.
+This drying method works especially well for those with curly hair who are all too familiar with frizzy fiascos.
 Unlike thick, fluffy towels, a T-shirt or microfiber towel will dry your strands without disrupting your natural curl pattern.

 Tutorial: How to Wrap and Dry Your Hair Using a T-Shirt

-STEP 1: After washing your hair, take a cotton tee and use it to gently wring out any excess water.
-Then, gather your hair and wrap the T-shirt around it and gently squeeze to sop up the water.
+After washing your hair, take a cotton tee and use it to gently wring out any excess water.

-STEP 4: Leave the T-shirt on for 10-15 minutes, undo and style as usual.
+Leave the T-shirt on for 10 to 15 minutes, then undo and style as usual.